 The structure of the palace

 The architectural ensemble is housed in thick walls, with generous archways passing from one area to another.
 As you go through the massive wooden gates, you step into the reception yard that offers a wide view of the palace.
-On the right there is a simple structure with a ground floor and one floor, decorated in wood that suggests monks’ cells.
+On the right there is a simple structure with a ground plus one floor decorated in wood that suggests monks’ cells.
 This is the Servant’s House, here were the rooms of the keepers.
-In the future, it will become a stop for tourists.
+In the future, it will become a over night stop for tourists.

 Cuhnia is the kitchen – located on the right of the entrance, at an appreciable distance from the palace to prevent the danger of fire.

 Droșcăria – The workshop for making and repairing carriages rises to the left of the main entrance.
 Both cuhnia and droscaria were discovered archaeologically, being rebuilt.
 The old house is actually a new building that served as a resting place.
-In the back there is the garden of the palace and a lake, and at the side there is the church which is the first built by Brancoveanu.
+The back of the palace houses the garden of the palace and a lake; at a side there is the church which is the first built by Brancoveanu.

-The trip by car from Bucharest is less than an hour.
+The trip by car from Bucharest takes less than an hour.

 The entrance fee is 10 lei/person/adult & 5 lei/person/reduced.

 Program: 8 – 16 during winter & 9-17 for summer.

 The guide and the stories were told by a history professor.